aharpervc/docs.anychart.com/Common_Settings/Interactivity/DrillDown_Charts.md

 ];
 ```

-[Такие вставки делать когда нужно подавать ссылки на гибкость] X and Value are reserved names for AnyChart and it is the easiest way to go but you can use any names or even simple arrays using our data set mapping option, see more at Data Set Article:
+Note: `x` and `value` are reserved names for AnyChart and it is the easiest way to go but you can use any names or even simple arrays using our data set mapping option, see more at [Data Set Article](Working_with_Data/Using_Data_Sets).

+# Create a Chart

-Then we simply feed this data set to a constructor that, creates a chart and displays a chart on the page in some block-based element:
+Now we have our data, now we simply feed this data set to a constructor that creates a chart and displays a chart on the page in some block-based element.
+You may be familiar with the basics, if not - please see [AnyChart Quick Start](Quick_Start/Quick_Start).

+Here is how you create a chart, set data and display it:

 ```
 // create a chart